jeremylynch83/drjeremylynch/master/master.md

 ---

 Diagnosing a dural arteriovenous fistula (DAVF) is a step-by-step process that involves various tests and examinations.
-The goal is not only to confirm the presence of a DAVF, but also to understand its size, location, and the precise pattern of abnormal blood flow.
+The goal is not only to confirm the presence of a DAVF, but also to understand its risk, size, location, and the precise pattern of abnormal blood flow.
 This helps us formulate a suitable treatment plan.

 ## Medical History and Physical Examination